‘Death Is Not the End’: The Lost, Castaway Film by Elroy Schwartz of ‘Gilligan’s Island’ fame

 ‘Death Is Not the End’: The Distribution

-The investigation during the weather-rough, “three-hour tour” to the cinematic desert island that is Death Is Not the End takes us from Ron Libert’s St. Petersburg-based Libert Films International to Lee Shrout’s Bala Cynwyd, Pennsylvania-based (Philadelphia) Cougar Productions and, eventually, to Tampa-based producer, writer, and director Robert J. Emery — as we fill in the production gaps not covered by the research completed by the American Film Institute Catalog.
+The investigation during the weather-rough, “three-hour tour” to the cinematic desert island that is Death Is Not the End takes us from Ron Libert’s St. Petersburg-based Libert Films International to Lee Shrout’s Bala Cynwyd, Pennsylvania-based (Philadelphia) Cougar Pictures and, eventually, to Tampa-based producer, writer, and director Robert J. Emery — as well as Hubie Kerns’s International Center Productions that later became affiliated with Cougar — as we fill in the production gaps not covered by the research completed by the American Film Institute Catalog.

 Lee Shrout, the company’s president, also fancied himself a record producer — in an analogous synergy of American International Records releasing music from films released by American International Pictures ¹ —as the Cougar Records imprint released music from Shrout’s films.